journeyapps/node-sqlcipher/CONTRIBUTING.md

 **1)** Ensure tests are passing

-Before considering a release all the tests need to be passing on CircleCI.
+Before considering a release all the tests need to be passing in GitHub Actions.

 **2)** Bump commit